ahmed-mahran/mypyright/README.md

 A carefull convention must be set and followed to enforce separation and to reduce the scope of type checker executed code.
 Maybe a separate macros package could help the type checker in both purposes of executing and checking only macros code.

+#### Security

+Security is a major concern when it comes to code execution.
+This is has to be highlighted as a separate concern on its own.
+If code execution is inevitable, then it has to be restricted.
+Ideas for restriction:

+- Interpreter to provide a restricted mode for macros execution where a subset of the standard library is allowed.
+Alternatively, this could be done by the static type checker to analyze the code before calling the interpreter.
+- Enforce macros to deal only with symbols and literals e.g. [ast.literal_eval](https://docs.python.org/3/library/ast.html#ast.literal_eval).

 <!-- ### Static Type Predicates (Refinement Types) -->